PedroS11/parkside-notifier/README.md

 # Parkside Notifier

 A Telegram bot that scrapes the Portuguese Lidl website to check the availability of Parkside products.
 It uses the GPT-4o Mini model to analyze PDFs and extract information about Parkside items.
-You can join be accessing this [link](https://t.me/parksideNotifications).
+You can join by accessing this [link](https://t.me/parksideNotifications).

 ## How to use